-Kanchenjunga trekking trail begins along the Tamur River through Pipal trees and villages where traditional life is little touched by the modern world.
-This includes those of the Limbu people, famous for inventing Tongba (the highland concoction made from fermented millet) and as the mainstays in the British Gorkha Regiments.
-Passing through some of the country’s most pristine oak and rhododendron forests brings you to harsher high terrain.
-Crossing the Mirgin-La pass at 4725 meters gives you views of Makalu, Chamlang and Everest.
-Next you will pass the glacier, and finally you are rewarded with an incredible, close-up view of Kanchenjunga peak as you approach the Kanchenjunga base camp at Pang Pema.
-Whilst exploring the surrounding area you will also see a panorama of Wedge Peak, The Twins, Pyramid Peak and Tent Peak in our Kanchenjung base camp trekking.
+Trek to Kanchenjunga base camp begins along the Tamur River through Pipal trees and villages.
+Where traditional life is little touched by the modern world.
+This includes those of the Limbu people, famous for inventing Tongba (the highland concoction made from fermented millet).
+They are the mainstays in the British Gorkha Regiments.
+Passing through some of the country's most pristine oak and rhododendron forests brings you to harsher high terrain.
+Crossing the Mirgin-La pass at 4725 meters on this Kanchenjunga trek gives you views of Makalu, Chamlang, and Everest.
+Next, you will pass the glacier, and finally, you are rewarded with an incredible, close-up view of the Kanchenjunga peak as you approach the Kanchenjunga base camp at Pang Pema.
+Whilst exploring the surrounding area you will also see a panorama of Wedge Peak, The Twins, Pyramid Peak, and Tent Peak in our Kanchenjunga circuit trek.